VanillaPlusNet/website/input/server-info/rules.md

 ### Cross-Server Trading Restrictions

-* Trading Vanilla+ items for items or ranks on Hypixel is not allowed.
+* Trading Vanilla+ items for items or ranks on other servers is not allowed.
 * Advertising trades for items on other servers in public chat is not allowed.

 ### Legend Token Scamming